Top 10 Youngest Premier League Player (Currently Ranked)

 His confidence in one-on-one situations and ability to beat defenders have caught the attention of several Premier League clubs.
 With Southampton battling relegation, a summer move to a top-tier side looks likely.
 Read about more rising English wingers currently dominating the Premier League.

-7. Kobbie Mainoo (England)
+7. Kobbie Mainoo (20 Years/Midfielder)

 Kobbie Mainoo has emerged as one of Manchester United’s most consistent performers in an otherwise turbulent season.
-The 19-year-old midfielder has brought stability, class, and maturity to United’s engine room.
+The 20-year-old midfielder has brought stability, class, and maturity to United’s engine room.
 From scoring a last-minute winner at Wolves to dominating in high-pressure matches, he has proven himself as a clutch performer.

 Mainoo’s close control, vision, and composure made him a standout in Erik ten Hag’s system, something which has continued under Ruben Amorim, whenever he has stayed fir this season.
-He’s not just playing senior football—he’s excelling in it.
+He’s not just playing senior football, he’s excelling in it.
 With England call-ups already on the horizon, he’s becoming one of the Premier League’s top young midfielders.

 Also Read: Top 20 Best Young Football Players in the World 2025 | Ranked

-6. Archie Gray (England)
+6. Archie Gray (19 Years/Defender)

 After joining Tottenham Hotspur from Leeds United, Archie Gray has showcased remarkable adaptability.
 While naturally a defensive midfielder, the teenager has seamlessly slotted into multiple positions including right-back and center-back, providing Ange Postecoglou with vital flexibility amid an injury-hit season.